slyang15/TRGN510_FinalProject/README.md

 ## Data:
 •	Data will be obtained from the TCGA database on GDC.

+         Update 11/12/20: The datasets that I was looking at did not have the information I needed so I changed my dataset entirely.
 African Americans with lung cancer:

 • 12d2b9fa-1921-4033-bdb9-7e114c0d7812.htseq.counts.gz (female)